MethodsAndPractices/vsteam/.docs/Get-VSTeamSetting.md

 ```

 ### -ProjectName
-The name of the Project whose Team settings are required.
+The name of the project whose team settings are required.

 ```yaml
 Type: Object